Elementary coordinatization of finitely generated nilpotent groups: Bilinearization of nilpotent groups

 \section{Bilinearization of nilpotent groups}

-In the this section we define a non-degenerate bilinear mapping $F_R$, which is canonically associated with an arbitrary central series $(R)$ of a nilpotent group $G$.
-In a certain sense, the mapping $F_R$ is a generalization of the Lie ring associated with the group $G$.
-The sense of the bilinearization consists in the fact that though the mapping $F_R$ is arranged much simpler than the initial nilpotent group $G$, it nevertheless reflects some important properties of the group $G$ deeply enough.
-In particular, reduction from $G$ to $F_R$ plays an important role in the model theoretical study of nilpotent group $G$.
-Furthermore, with the help of of $F_R$ we construct a commutative associative ring $A_R$ with unit, acting on quotients of a new central series of the group $G$ which is associated with $(R)$ in a certain way.
-It will be shown below that the ring $A_R$ is an important invariant of $G$, not only an algebraic one but also a logical one as well.
+In this section we define the non-degenerate bilinear mapping $F_R$, which is canonically associated with an arbitrary central series $(R)$ of a nilpotent group $G$.
+In a certain sense, the mapping $F_R$ is a generalization of the graded Lie ring associated with the central series $(R)$ of $G$.

+All the results and definitions in Subsection \ref{bilin} and \ref{largest-ring:sec} are taken from \cite{alexei86}.
+The rest of the material in this section is new to the best of our knowledge.